Scoob!: Casting

 In March 2019, Frank Welker was revealed to reprise as Scooby-Doo, while Will Forte, Gina Rodriguez, and Tracy Morgan had signed on to voice Shaggy, Velma, and Captain Caveman.
 Forte, a fan of the franchise, aimed to create a more emotional Shaggy, while adding his own spin on voicing him.
 To homage Casey Kasem's impression, who he considers an icon, and he also praised Matthew Lillard's impression.
 Rodriguez, another fan of the franchise, aimed to create a more outspoken Velma and was thrilled to voice her as a Latina American, after discussing with director Tony Cervone about how they could sneak her heritage into her.
 Morgan also loved Captain Caveman growing up, and would even yell out his signature catchphrase when having fun at home.

 In May 2019, Zac Efron and Amanda Seyfried were cast as Fred and Daphne.
 Efron's casting marked a rare occasion in which the character has not been voiced by Welker (who has played Fred in most incarnations since the show's debut in 1969).
 Efron aimed to create a more fun and honest Fred, and Seyfried aimed to create a more empathetic and relatable Daphne.
 Both Efron and Seyfried were fans of the franchise growing up.

-Matthew Lillard and Grey Griffin, the current voices of Shaggy and Daphne's regular incarnations, both expressed their disappointment at the news of their roles being recast.
+Lillard and Grey Griffin, the current voices of Shaggy and Daphne's regular incarnations, both expressed their disappointment at the news of their roles being recast.
 Despite this, they still get to voice their mainstream versions, with Lillard wishing the film good luck, and Griffin not holding any hard feelings towards Seyfried or her performance in the film.
 A different voice cast of younger adults was chosen, as the film aims to be its own stand-alone story and its characters are reimagined young adults exclusively from a modern cinematic universe.
 The film's cancelled spinoff prequel, Scoob!
 Holiday Haunt also would have emphasized this, as their kid counterparts are 10 years old and set 10 years before their present timeline.
 Director Tony Cervone confirms the gang in the movie are in their early 20s.